 Oftentimes there is a need for collections containing unique values only.
 For example, take a favorite songs playlist, you normally don’t want to allow a song to appear in the playlist more than once.
 Using a set guarantees each value contained within it is unique.

 The set DS can be implemented using an array, or a Dictionary, or other data structures.
-However, Swift and Kotlin both have built in implementations with very useful features.
+However, Swift has built in implementations with very useful features.

-In both Swift and Kotlin, the set DS makes it easy to perform set operations such as union, intersection, and subtraction.
+In both Swift, the set DS makes it easy to perform set operations such as union, intersection, and subtraction.

 Comments